noahzeldin/dissertation/README.md

 [formal analysis](https://github.com/noahzeldin/dissertation/blob/main/mt_music_analysis.md)
 of Eisler's music for *The Measures Taken*.

-* The second is a [quantitative analysis](https://github.com/noahzeldin/dissertation/blob/main/reception_analysis.md) of over 120 articles on *The Measures Taken* and *The Mother* from the notoriously partisan press of the Weimar Republic.
+* The second is a quantitative analysis of over 120 articles on *The Measures Taken* and *The Mother* from the notoriously partisan press of the Weimar Republic.

+  + The code / annotated set-up is available [here](https://github.com/noahzeldin/dissertation/blob/main/reception_analysis.md).

+  + The corresponding write-up included in my dissertation is available [here](https://github.com/noahzeldin/dissertation/blob/main/reception_analysis_write_up.md).

 **Please view the markdown versions (those with the .md extension).** These have been linked in the descriptions immediately above.